open-feature/dotnet-sdk-contrib/CONTRIBUTING.md

 ## System Requirements

-Dotnet 6+ is recommended.
+Dotnet 8+ is recommended.

-## Compilation target(s)

-As in the Dotnet-SDK, we target C# LangVersion 7.3.
-The `Common.props` configures this automatically.

 ## Adding a project

-1. Create a new library project under `src/`: `dotnet new classlib -o src/OpenFeature.Contrib.MyComponent --langVersion 7.3`
+1. Create a new library project under `src/`: `dotnet new classlib -o src/OpenFeature.Contrib.MyComponent`
 2. Create a new test project under `test/`: `dotnet new xunit -o test/OpenFeature.Contrib.MyComponent.Test`
 3. Add the library project to the solution: `dotnet sln DotnetSdkContrib.sln add src/OpenFeature.Contrib.MyComponent/OpenFeature.Contrib.MyComponent.csproj`
 4. Add the test project to the solution: `dotnet sln DotnetSdkContrib.sln add test/OpenFeature.Contrib.MyComponent.Test/OpenFeature.Contrib.MyComponent.Test.csproj`
 5. Add the desired properties to your library's `.csproj` file (see example below).
-5. Remove all content besides the root element from your test project's `.csproj` file (all settings will be inherited).
+6. Remove all content besides the root element from your test project's `.csproj` file (all settings will be inherited).
-6. Add the new library project to `release-please-config.json`.
+7. Add the new library project to `release-please-config.json`.
-7. Add a `version.txt` file to the root of your library with a version matching that in your new `.csproj` file, e.g. `0.0.1`.
+8. Add a `version.txt` file to the root of your library with a version matching that in your new `.csproj` file, e.g. `0.0.1`.
-8. If you care to release a pre `1.0.0` version, add the same version above to `.release-please-manifest.json`.
+9. If you care to release a pre `1.0.0` version, add the same version above to `.release-please-manifest.json`.
 Failing to do this will release a `1.0.0` initial release.

 Sample `.csproj` file: